MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

     -   **Network adapter:** 100 megabits per second (Mbps) or greater (1GB is recommended)

 > [!NOTE]
-> These guidelines assume that WSUS clients are synchronizing with the server every eight hours for a rullup of 30,000 clients.
+> These guidelines assume that WSUS clients are synchronizing with the server every eight hours for a rollup of 30,000 clients.
 If they sychronize more often, there will be a corresponding increment in the server load.

 -   Software Requirements: